-At a press conference in the US Capitol, Senate Republicans emphasize the need to not rush a health care reform bill through the Senate, giving Congress and the American public a chance to evaluate the legislation.
+At a press conference in the US Capitol, Senate Republicans emphasize that the Democrats health care bill which would hike premiums, raise taxes, and cut Medicare is not a solution to our current health care challenges.

 Ahora mismo, demócratas del Senado y funcionarios de la Casa Blanca están redactando a puertas cerradas su propuesta final de reforma del cuidado médico.

 On the floor of the US Senate, Republican senators emphasize that a bill that raises taxes, cuts Medicare, and limits health care choices as the Democrats bill would do is not an acceptable health care reform bill.
 Republicans believe we need to take a step-by-step approach to reform that focuses on lowering costs and covering the uninsured.